jbilcke-hf/ai-tube/README.md

 AI Tube is about generating videos in the background, slowly.

-It's the whole concept: to generate multi-minutes videos, with lot of stuff like audio, speech etc (if you are only interested in generate a 2 to 4 sec silent video, I suggest you use RunwayML or Pika Labs).
+It's the whole concept: to generate multi-minutes videos, with lot of stuff like audio, speech etc (if you are only interested in generate a 2 to 4 sec silent video, I suggest you use ComfyUI, Automatic1111 stable-diffusion-webui, or RunwayML or Pika Labs if your prefer commercial services).

 Moreover, currently there are only a few servers available: